Kāpiti Coast Aquatics – careers that build skills for life

 As a coastal district, it’s no surprise Kāpiti locals love the water, and our three public pools – Coastlands Aquatic Centre, Ōtaki Pool and Waikanae Pool.

-We welcomed 317,000 visitors last year, with 97 percent satisfaction with our services.
+We welcomed 317,000 visitors in 2020, with 97 percent satisfaction with our services.
 Around 3200 children registered for our Learn to Swim group classes, and private lessons also grew in popularity.

 Our Aquafitness classes include Aquafit, AquaEase, AquaMove, AquaZumba and AquaYoga, providing low-impact exercise for all ages and abilities.
 We regularly bust out the inflatables and crank up the tunes at kids’ events during school holidays, and true locals know you can’t beat our summertime celebrations at Waikanae Pool.
 We pride ourselves on safe, accessible and clean facilities, offering affordable exercise and learn to swim opportunities for our community.